kermattC/tutorial-repo/README.md

 Just the basics of git.
 In this README it'll outline the basics of pushing your lab to github.

 Prerequisites:
-1. If you haven't already, install git -Here's a link that outlines how to install git across multiple operating systems: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
+1. If you haven't already, install git.
+Here's a link that outlines how to install git across multiple operating systems: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

 Terminal Method (Windows command prompt, MacOS/Linux terminal, etc):
 1. Create a folder.
 Then in your terminal, change directory to that folder